clewisdavis/The-Joy-of-React/course-notes.md

 - The color signifies a meaning, green a confirmation, and red error.
 - What is we had a status prop, cancel or confirm.
-- And we use this status to determint the color.
+- And we use this status to determine the color.

-- **Solution 3: Symantic "status" prop**
+- **Solution 3: Semantic "status" prop**

 ```JAVASCRIPT
 // status: 'cancel' | 'confirm'